Ushuaia: Ice hockey

 A popular sport in Ushuaia is ice hockey, and low temperatures all year long make the city a perfect spot for practicing it outdoors.
 In 2010 the city opened an outdoor short track and ice hockey Olympic-size ice rink (30 by 60 m), the first of its kind in South America.
 After this Argentina became the first South American nation to be upgraded from affiliate to associate member status of the International Ice Hockey Federation (IIHF).

-Since 2005 the Municipality of Ushuaia and the Argentinean Ice Hockey Federation (FAHH) organize the yearly End of the World Cup (Copa del Fin del Mundo) that has gathered ice hockey teams from Ushuaia, Buenos Aires, Punta Arenas and Sao Paulo and includes seven different competitions: one for men, one for women, four junior categories and an international tournament.
+Since 2005 the Municipality of Ushuaia and the Argentinean Ice Hockey Federation (FAHH) organize the yearly End of the World Cup (Copa del Fin del Mundo) that has gathered ice hockey teams from Ushuaia, Buenos Aires, Punta Arenas and São Paulo and includes seven different competitions: one for men, one for women, four junior categories and an international tournament.

 Beside the local league and the Copa del Fin del Mundo, in 2016 the city hosted the first ice hockey Patagonian Championship, with teams from Ushuaia, Río Grande and Punta Arenas.
-After the tournament it was announced a new plan to build a roof over the ice rink.
+After the tournament a new plan to build a roof over the ice rink was announced.
 Ushuaia has two rival teams: Club Andino de Ushuaia (CAU) and Los Ñires.